highvolt-dev/tmo-live-graph/README.md

 This project has not been prepared to handle proxying in a production-ready release mode.

+## Cell Info

+This section requires authentication with admin username and password - login form appears at top of app.

+- Connection Type
+- Operator (PLMN/MCC-MNC)
+- eNB ID (Cell Site)
+- Cell ID
+- Link to cellmapper.net for given operator.
+Zoomed to geographic center of US.
+To respect cellmapper.net, you must manually copy and paste the enNB ID to find your cell site.

 ## Summarized Statistics

 ### 4G LTE